 - “>” (closed angled bracket) = “>“

-To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code in the Text Editor …
+To preserve the symbols “<” and “>” intact and ensure that your text will format correctly, you need to paste the code into the Text Editor …

-Now … when your post is published, you should find that your text formatting is correct …
+Now … when you publish your post, you will find that your text has been formatted correctly …

-Tip #4 (Advanced WP User): By default, WordPress does not allow a number of HTML tags to be used (e.g. codes such as iframe, input and others).
+Tip #4 (Advanced WP User): By default, WordPress doesn’t allow some HTML tags to be used (e.g. codes such as frame, input and others).
 This is for security reasons.

-If you do experience any problems when adding common HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …
+If you do experience any problems when adding common HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile …

-After disabling the visual editor and saving your profile settings, go back to your post or page and re-paste the content with the problematic HTML tags, then republish your post.
+After disabling the visual editor and updating your settings, return to your page or post and re-paste the content with the problematic HTML tags, then republish your post.

-If the above suggestion fixes the issue, return to the User Profile, reactivate the Visual Editor, and see if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, return to the User Profile screen, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion does not fix the issue and you still continue to experience problems adding HTML code to your content, you may need to look at other options.
+Note: If the above suggestion does not fix the issue and you continue experiencing problems adding HTML code to your site, then you should look at other options.
 This may include:

-- Reinstalling your WordPress application (i.e. you may need to perform a new installation)
+- Reinstalling your WordPress application (i.e. you may need to perform a clean WP installation)

 Congratulations!
-Now you know how to use basic HTML to format and style your content.
+Now you know the basics of using HTML to format and style your content.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org